Political figure loses suppression appeal but may seek Supreme Court date

 A political figure has again lost a legal argument to prevent the Herald and other media from naming them after being mentioned during a businessman's high-profile sex and corruption trial last year.

-Today, the Court of Appeal released its judgment after the political figure argued last month that two judges had earlier erred when determining her identity should be publicly published.
+Today, the Court of Appeal released its judgment after the political figure argued last month that two judges had earlier erred when determining if their identity should be publicly published.

 The Court of Appeal disagreed and dismissed the challenge, revoking a suppression order first made in the District Court in March 2019.